rschristopher/ischristtrue.com/src/modern-views/index.md

 ## Where did this start?

 Modern intellectuals will tell you this started in the 1960s.
-Where the culture wars kicked off.
+When the culture wars kicked off.
 That's the story in the west, especially in the United States.
 And there seems to be something to this, as there was a seismic shift in western culture, a rejection of rigid social norms, the start of the civil rights movement, Roe v Wade, Woodstock!
 Certainly it seems as if the culture prior to the famed hippy generation was distinctly different from everything that came afterwards.